whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/space/50-space-terms-for-understanding-the-universe.md

 ##

-# 1. Aberration of light
+# 1. Aberration of Light

 Similar to how raindrops hit a moving car window as if from an angle, an aberration of light is the phenomenon where stars or other celestial bodies appear from Earth to be slightly off from their true position.
 This happens because of motion—specifically, the interaction of the Earth’s movement with the speed of light causes this confusing phenomenon.